 I completed a Ph.D. in pure maths at the University of Sydney and the Universidade de São Paulo and two short post-docs at Paris VII Jussieu and TU München (Munich).
 My research, which I greatly enjoyed, was in the representation theory of Lie algebras, contractions and some category theory and diagram calculus.
-Below are the fruits of my labours!
+I’m no longer active in representation theory, but you can find here a list of the projects I worked on.

 Imaginary Highest-Weight Representation Theory and Symmetric Functions